Calming the Worry Monsters

 It’s all about mastery; letting worries work for you, not being run by worry.
 With awareness of what’s playing out in your mind, you can steer worry in helpful directions.
 If you let worry run your life, it will do so with glee.

 Mastering worry has a lot to do with timing.
 Decide to address issues IF and when they arise, but not a moment sooner.
-As Atticus Finch often told his kids in To Kill a Mockingbird, It’s not time to worry yet.
+As Atticus Finch often told his kids in To Kill a Mockingbird,

 It’s a great phrase to bring yourself back to the present.